MNie/Log4Net.Demystifier/README.md

 For<ILog>().Use(DemystifiedLogManager.GetLogger("AppLogger"));
 ```

-Demystify log manager would wrap your logger via demystifier logger.
+Demystify log manager would wrap your logger via demystified logger.